volodymyrhudyma/blog/content/blog/i-wrote-99-articles-on-my-blog.md

 If I had to give you an advice - go live with the first ever article, gather feedback from your readers and learn from your mistakes.

+## \#3 Listen More To Your Audience

+This is not a mistake, but a thing that I want to do more of, since from the very beginning my blog was only about expanding my knowledge and learning new skills.

+I have been always writing about the topics that I am interested in almost without thinking about my audience's preferences.

+It was fine till the point when the audience started to grow and my responsibilities have extended.

+Now the goal is more to meet the needs of an audience rather than my own.

 ## Posts Analytics

 In this section I would like to share with you some analytics insights.

 #### Most Popular Posts

-Not all posts attracted a lot of visitors, but still there are some clear winners among all 99 articles that are published in this blog:
+Not all posts attracted a lot of visitors, but still there are some clear winners among all 99 articles:

 * [The Best Tools For React Development (June 2020)](https://www.vhudyma-blog.eu/2020-06-09-the-best-tools-for-react-development/) - the first article I have ever promoted on social media
 * [Top 7 Mistakes Most React Developers Make](https://www.vhudyma-blog.eu/top-mistakes-most-react-developers-make/) - an article that was written for my small 20 min talkon a Hackathon event that my current employer organized in Wrocław